dxw/playbook/src/user-research/index.md

 7. **Build on existing evidence**

-   Researchers at dxw help clients build on the knowledge and data they already have.
+   Researchers at dxw help our clients build on the knowledge and data they already have.
 We combine existing knowledge, poorly understood data and new research into a coherent picture.
 And know how much it increases the credibility of our findings when we properly use and acknowledge previous work.